opengiveback/OpenGiveBack/README.md

 If you have any questions, or have percieved some inconsistencies with this agreement and the actions it proposes, or you have some suggestions, please [open A new issue on the OpenGiveBack GitHub Repository](https://github.com/serbs-software/OpenGiveBack/issues/new/choose)

 # How should the logo look like on a PCB?
-Here is an example of using OpenGiveBack.org logos on a PCB from the [ISALTA project](https://github.com/serbs-software/isalta/).
+Here is an example of using OpenGiveBack.org logos on a PCB from the [ISALTA project](https://github.com/serbs-software/isalta/), the first project  supporting OpenGiveBack.org.

 ![Screenshot](./isaltaopengivebackexample.png)